saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 In a versioned bucket, the following configuration does the following actions:

 - after 45 days, it automatically expires all the objects with prefix "old/" by creating delete markers for each of the current object versions: the current version becomes noncurrent, and the delete marker becomes the current version.
-- all 15+ days old non-current versions of the selected objects are then deleted except for the 3 most recent non current versions, if there are less than 3 non-current versions, the NoncurrentVersionExpiration action will not be applied.
+- all 15+ days old noncurrent versions of the selected objects are then deleted except for the 3 most recent noncurrent versions.
+If there are less than 3 noncurrent versions, the NoncurrentVersionExpiration action will not be applied.

 ```JSON
 {